 – Gently rock the toilet bowl side-to-side to break the wax ring seal.

-– Lift the bowl and place it on a tarp or towels, laying it on its side.
+– Lift the bowl and place it on a tarp or towel, laying it on its side.

 – Scrape off the wax around the flange.